Eigenvalues of Cayley graphs: Cospectral Cayley graphs

 \begin{thm} \emph{(\cite[Theorem 5.2]{Babai79})} Given an integer $k \ge 2$ and a prime $p > 64k$, there exist $k$ pairwise non-isomorphic cospectral Cayley graphs on the dihedral group $D_{2p}$. \end{thm}

-Recently, Abdollahi et al. \cite[Theorem 1.3]{AbdollahiJJ16} proved that for any prime $p \ge 13$, there exist two non-isomorphic cospectral $6$-regular Cayley graphs on $D_{2p}$.
-Generalizing the construction in \cite{AbdollahiJJ16}, Abdollahi et al. \cite{AbdollahiJG17} proved the next two results.
+In \cite[Theorem 1.3]{AbdollahiJJ16}, Abdollahi, Janbaz and Jazaeri proved that for any prime $p \ge 13$ there exist two non-isomorphic cospectral $6$-regular Cayley graphs on $D_{2p}$.
+Generalizing the construction in this paper, Abdollahi, Janbaz and Ghahramani \cite{AbdollahiJG17} proved the following two results.

 \begin{thm} \emph{(\cite[Theorem 1.1]{AbdollahiJG17})} Let $p \ge 23$ be a prime.
 Then for every integer $k$ between $6$ and $2p-7$ there exist at least two non-isomorphic cospectral $k$-regular Cayley graphs on $D_{2p}$. \end{thm}